We earn a commission for products purchased through some links in this article.

 The best shoes for Hyrox are those that balance speed, stability and grip, pushing you forward on the runs while offering enough traction on the sleds and stability on the lunges, burpees and wall balls.

-The difficulty isn't necessarily finding trainers that fit this bill, but matching the right shoe to your race-day goals and foot type.
+The difficulty isn't necessarily finding running shoes that meet this criteria, but matching the right shoe to your race goals and foot type.
 You might even already own a pair.

 Best Hyrox Shoes